-Limited to only four options for colors, which surprisingly doesn’t include a choice of navy.
+Limited to only 4 options for colors, which surprisingly doesn’t include a choice of navy.

 Cut longer than most polar fleece styles.
 Raglan sleeves allow for maximum movement and mobility.
 Pockets provide a wide range of storage options.
-Fill-length zipper extends through the neck for an upright collar.
+A fill-length zipper extends through the neck for an upright collar.

 Some reports of material shedding.
 Cuffs are a bit wider than expected, and there’s no way to make them smaller.

 This sweater jacket comes in 2 colors, and features recycled polyester knit fleece.
 Stylish but not bulky.
 Fairtrade certified.
 Features a zip-up front and 3 pockets that also zip.
 Raglan sleeves.
 Quite affordable for value.